brave/brave-browser/CONTRIBUTING.md

 ### Keeping your fork up to sync
-- Both `brave-browser` and `brave-core` clone themselves with the remote `origin` being upstream, so you can update either using `git pull`.
+- `brave-core` clones with the remote `origin` being upstream, so you can update either using `git pull`.
 - Once `origin` is fetched, you can rebase your `master` branch against `origin/master`
     ```sh
     git fetch origin